 Securing a teaching position is a critical part of the New York City Teaching Fellows Trans B program.
-If you are a newly admitted candidate, you must secure a teaching assignment that begins no later than the semester immediately following the Pre-service Component of their program.
+If you are a newly admitted candidate, you must secure a teaching assignment that begins no later than the semester immediately following the Pre-service Component of your program.
 The DOE will host hiring events during the Pre-service period, and the appropriate accommodations will be made by instructional faculty to allow for participation in those hiring events.

-Candidates in the Fellows/Trans B program are required to progress through the program with their cohort, following the Scope and Sequence of courses disseminated during Orientation.
-Candidates who have extenuating circumstances that require modification of their program must request that modification ahead of time, or during the semester in which the extenuating circumstances occur.
-Such requests are handled in writing to Craig Thompson.
-Those requests will be evaluated by a committee and the candidate notified in a timely manner of the committee’s decision.
-Candidates who drop courses, or stop attending classes, without first receiving permission to modify their program will be dropped from the program and/or not allowed to resume studies at a later date.
+As part of the Fellows/Trans B program, you will progress through the program with your cohort, following the Scope and Sequence of courses distributed during orientation.
+If you have an extenuating circumstance that requires a modification to your program, please request that modification ahead of time, or during the semester in which the extenuating circumstance occurs.
+Such requests should be in writing and sent to Joanna Lockspeiser.
+These requests will be evaluated by a committee and you will be notified in a timely manner about the committee’s decision.
+If you stop attending classes without first receiving permission to modify your program, you will be dropped from the program and/or not allowed to resume studies at a later date.
 For those who wish to take a Leave of Absence or Medical Leave of Absence, please note you must first submit your request to the DOE for approval.
 Once it is approved by the DOE, please send documentation to Joanna Lockspeiser.
 She will submit a Leave of Absence for your Pace University courses and withdraw you from classes.

-The academic record of all candidates admitted to the Fellows program will be evaluated to ensure that NYSED requirements in the Liberal Arts and Sciences, as well as the State’s requirements for the major/concentration, have been met.
-Candidates who have course deficiencies will be notified of the deficiencies no later than the candidate’s first semester/summer session(s) at Pace.
-All identified course deficiencies must be addressed prior to the final semester of the candidate’s program.
-It is the candidate’s responsibility to take care of any deficiencies.
-It is strongly advised to have Craig Thompson approve any course work intended to address deficiencies prior to taking the course.
+As part of the Fellows program, your academic record will be evaluated to ensure that NYSED content core requirements in the Liberal Arts and Sciences have been met.
+If you have course deficiencies, you will be notified no later than your first semester/summer session(s) at Pace.
+All identified course deficiencies must be addressed as per your program Scope and Sequence included in your Orientation packet.
+It is your responsibility to take care of any deficiencies, and strongly advised that you have Joanna Lockspeiser approve any coursework intended to address deficiencies, prior to taking the course.
 (Note: identified deficiencies can be addressed at a community college or a 4-year school.
-Candidates may also engage in online learning opportunities.
+You may also engage in online learning opportunities.
 However, all course work must be completed at an accredited institution that can produce a credit-bearing college transcript.
-Candidates may also address course deficiencies through CLEP where applicable.)
-An official transcript that indicates completed course deficiencies must be submitted to the School of Education to clear any “deficiency holds” on the candidate’s record.
+You may also address course deficiencies through CLEP where applicable.)
+An official transcript that shows completed course deficiencies must be submitted to the School of Education to clear any “deficiency holds” on your record.
 Please note that the Registrar will not award a degree to a candidate with unmet course deficiencies.

-Candidates are expected to (1) maintain a cumulative grade point average of 3.00, and (2) earn a “B” or better in each education course for which they register.
-Candidates who fail to meet either of these expectations will be placed on academic probation.
-A candidate is considered academically deficient when the conditions of academic probation is met, whether or not they receive written notification of this status.
-Candidates who fail to raise their cumulative grade point average to a minimum of 3.00 after completing the probation semester will be dismissed from the program.
-Provisionally admitted candidates who do not (1) earn a cumulative grade point average of 3.00 and (2)"B" or better in their provisional semester will also be dismissed from the program.
-Non-Degree Seeking (NDS) students who earn less than a "B" in their education course(s) will not be allowed to register for additional courses.
-Candidates must be in good academic standing at Pace University in order to continue their employment in the DOE.
-Candidates who lose their position in the DOE for any reason will not be permitted to continue their Pace University Trans B Teaching Fellow program.
-This is true regardless of the candidate’s academic standing at Pace University.
-In addition, any candidate dismissed by the DOE from the Fellows program is not eligible to transfer into any traditional graduate Education programs at Pace.
+You are expected to (1) maintain a cumulative grade point average of 3.00, and (2) earn a “B” or better in each education course for which they register.
+Should you fail to meet either of these expectations, you will be placed on academic probation.
+You will be considered academically deficient when the conditions of academic probation are met, whether or not you receive written notification of this status.
+If you fail to raise your cumulative grade point average to a minimum of 3.00, after completing the probation semester, you will be dismissed from the program.
+If you are provisionally admitted and do not (1) earn a cumulative grade point average of 3.00 and (2)"B" or better in your provisional semester, you will also be dismissed from the program.
+If you are a Non-Degree Seeking (NDS) student who earns less than a "B" in your education course(s) you will not be allowed to register for additional courses.
+You must be in good academic standing at Pace University in order to continue your employment in the DOE.
+If you lose your position in the DOE for any reason, you will not be permitted to continue your Pace University Trans B Teaching Fellow program.
+This is true regardless of your academic standing at Pace University.
+In addition, anyone dismissed by the DOE from the Fellows program is not eligible to transfer into any traditional graduate Education programs at Pace.
 If you decide to withdraw from the NYC Teaching Fellows program, you have the option to continue your Master’s degree at Pace as a traditional student.
 Contact Dr. Pankowski or Joanna Lockspeiser to discuss this option.
 This does not apply if you have been dismissed from the DOE.